Sacraments & Liturgy

 If you have lost a loved one, please know of our prayers for you and your family.
 Please call your parish office to arrange a date for the Mass and to schedule a meeting with a pastoral associate who will help you through the process of choosing readings and music for the liturgy.

 Please note that the place for a eulogy is at the funeral home vigil or wake prayer service before the funeral.
-Brief words of remembrance may be said before Mass.
-Although cremation is permitted by the Church, families are encouraged to have the human body present at the funeral rites with cremation to follow.
+Although cremation is permitted it is not preferred.
+If cremation occurs it is the strong preference of the Church to celebrate the funeral Mass prior to cremation.
+Additionally, the entire remains must be buried/interred.

 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May their souls and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.